redsoxfantom/GameUtilities/README.md

 Eventually, Services will be added as well.
 Services encapsulate core functions of the engine (i.e, the filesystem, sound card, etc.) and can handle requests to perform an action.

 TODO:
-* Add code to actually, you know, render the world
+* Add a service that handles input from a keyboard and mouse
 * Long term: Add ability to define simple 2D GUI overlays for buttons, HUD, etc.